General Court of Catalonia: Composition and legislative procedure

-Ferdinand II of Aragon on his throne flanked by two shields showing the royal arms.
-Frontis of a 1495 edition of the Catalan Constitutions.

 The Courts were made up of three arms (Catalan: braços), representatives of the three estates of the realm: the military estate (Braç Militar) which included representatives from the nobility, the ecclesiastical estate (Braç Eclesiàstic) which saw representatives from the religious hierarchy and the royal estate (Braç Reial) which had representatives (known as síndics) from the municipalities and villages.

 The ecclesiastical arm was presided by the Archbishop of Tarragona and comprised the Catalan bishops, the prior of Catalonia of the Knights Hospitaller, the castellan of Amposta, the abbots with possession of the abbey, the priors of convents with chapter, without superior in the Principality and with mer and mixed imperium over their vassals, the commanders of the Knights Hospitaller (in principle) and the chapters of the cathedrals.
 They were excluded the lower secular clergy and the mendicant orders.

 The Duke of Cardona was the president of the military arm, the other titular noblemen (marquises, counts and viscounts) as well as knights and other minor nobles were summoned to the Courts.
 Those who simply enjoyed military privilege did not participate (honored citizens of Barcelona and honored bourgeois of Perpignan and doctors of law and medicine), but only those with vassals, even if they were commoners.
 Despite the requirement of Catalan naturalisation, foreign lords with Catalan vassals could attend the Courts.

 By the royal arm, presided by the Chief Councilor of Barcelona, were made up of representatives (síndics) of the cities and towns under direct royal jurisdiction with the consolidated privilege of participating.
 The force of the custom meant that, if they stopped doing it (usually due to the financial cost involved) they had to obtain the right again.
 The settlements belonging to royal castles (rural places) were excluded because they were made up of scattered farmers without a town.
 Each city was represented by one síndic, except for Barcelona (five), Perpignan (three) and Lleida, Girona, Tortosa and Balaguer (two).
 The síndics were tied to their municipalities by an imperative mandate.
 Municipal commissions were in charge of ensuring the mandate through specific instructions and epistolary contact.
 The síndics could not disobey them even if it was by order of a third party, including the king, and they could be dismissed in case of serious misconduct.

 The Courts were summoned and presided by the king as count of Barcelona who opened with a royal proclamation while the estates were in charge of legislating, always with the support of the sovereign.
 If the laws that were approved came from the king they received the name of "Constitutions" (Constitucions), if they came from the estates, "Court Chapters" (Capítols de Cort).
 If the king passed a law unilaterally it was called "Acts of Court" (Actes de Cort) and required ratification by the Courts.